smilight/mxgraph-js/MIGRATION.md

 - Side effects are isolated to `dist/init.*` and `dist/resources/**` (declared in `package.json#sideEffects`).
 - The heavy legacy bundle and assets are only pulled in when `init` or resource helpers are imported.
 - Verified with esbuild: bundling a file that only imports `mxGraph` produces a ~90 byte bundle; bundling `init` yields ~15 KB and still excludes the 2.3 MB legacy bundle (loaded at runtime when invoked).
+- Angular prod verification: import a single handler (e.g. `mxgraph-js/mxCellHighlight`) and run `ng build --configuration production`; compare bundle size with/without the import to see tree-shaking in action.

 ## Assumptions
-- The example Angular app targets the latest stable Angular CLI (17+) due to current ecosystem availability; adjust versions as newer Angular releases (21+) land.
+- The example Angular app targets a modern Angular CLI (17+) but the package is designed for Angular 21+; adjust dependency versions as needed.
 - Browser initialization requires a real `document`; for SSR, call `initMxGraph` in a browser-only path and pass a `document` reference if needed.
+- Adding new mxGraph legacy files: drop them under `javascript/src/js/**` and re-run `npm run generate` (or `npm run build`) to produce matching core shims/entrypoints automatically.